microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/inspection-deploy-broad.md

-# How to deploy Inspection app as broad distribution app
+# How to deploy Inspection app as a broadly distributed app

 The Inspection sample app for Microsoft Teams is designed to make it easy to track and perform inspections of your assets, equipment, facility, or store.